-- 2.9 This report satisfies the requirements of the following Professional Standards and Guidance of the Institute of Actuaries of Australia:
+- This report satisfies the requirements of the following Professional Standards and Guidance of 2.10 the Institute of Actuaries of Australia:

 - Practice Guideline 1

-- Information Note: Self-Insurance Arrangements and SPS160

-- Practice Guideline 499.08
+- Practice Guideline 499.08 •

-- Practice Guideline 499.09
+- Practice Guideline 499.09 •

-- Professional Standard 400
+- Professional Standard 400 •

 - Professional Standard 402

-- Professional Standard 404
+- Professional Standard 404 •

 - Professional Standard 410.

-Actuarial Investigation as at 30 June 2022
+Actuarial Investigation as at 30 June 2023

-- 2.10 The report on the actuarial investigation as at 30 June 2022 concluded that the experience of the Defined Benefit plan over the year to 30 June 2022 had not been favourable.
-However, the Defined Benefit plan remained in a satisfactory financial position and the current employer contribution rate recommendations were expected to be more than sufficient.
-We understood that the preference of the Trustee was to retain the contribution recommendation and reduce the investment risk if the VBI increased. - 2.11 We recommended that the following funding plan be adopted: - a.
-Payments for any outstanding contributions in respect of calls made at previous actuarial investigations (these amounts have almost all now been received); plus - b.
-Contributions equal to 10.5% of salary for employee members (to increase with increases in the Superannuation Guarantee rate); plus - c.
-An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - d.
+- 2.11 The report on the actuarial investigation as at 30 June 2023 concluded that the experience of the Defined Benefit plan over the year to 30 June 2023 had been favourable and resulted in an improvement in asset coverage to vested benefits.
+The Defined Benefit plan remained in a satisfactory financial position and the current employer contribution rate recommendations were expected to be more than sufficient.
+We understood that the preference of the Trustee was to retain the contribution recommendation and reduce the investment risk if the VBI increased. - 2.12 We recommended that the following funding plan be adopted: - a.
+Contributions equal to 11% of salary for employee members (to increase with increases in the Superannuation Guarantee rate); plus - b.
+An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - c.
+Payments for any outstanding contributions in respect of calls made at previous actuarial investigations (these amounts have almost all now been received); plus - d.
 Additional top up contributions that may be required in the future if the plan becomes in an unsatisfactory financial position.